Fresh Air Museum – Government Street:

 1200 Government Street

-Whatever your choice might be—Sláinte!
+Whatever your choice—Sláinte!

 The Bank of Montreal Building is registered in the Canadian Registry of Historic Places.